hargoniX/master/thesis/thesis.typ

 $
 where $overline(a)$ are the type parameters, $overline(x)$ the term parameters, and $overline(y)$ the indices.
 The following reduction can be made to work with the different parameter kinds occurring out of order, though having them separate makes the presentation much simpler.
-For this reason I will also only consider definitions whose type arguments occur grouped in the beginning of the signature.
+For this reason I also only consider definitions whose type arguments occur grouped in the beginning of the signature.

-To perform the transformation, I will make use of several auxiliary functions that will be defined through the course of this section:
+To perform the transformation, I make use of several auxiliary functions that will be defined through the course of this section:
 - $dentype(alpha, Gamma)$ takes a context $Gamma$ and a monotype $alpha$ and eliminates dependent types in $alpha$.
 In particular, whenever it encounters a binder for a proposition, it